Bigg Boss 3 Tamil Week 4 Eviction List: 5 Contestants To Feel The Heat This Time!

 Abhirami Venkatachalam

-Abhirami Venkatachalam, who was the captain of the house in the previous week has made it to the danger zone in this week.
+Abhirami Venkatachalam, who was the captain of the house in the previous week has made it to the danger zone this week.
 Sakshi Agarwal and Saravanan nominated her with the latter citing that Abhirami's acts did leave Sakshi a bit confused.